-We have more than 3,600 people2 working across Australia and North America, as well as more than 5,000 subcontractors through the delivery of major projects.
+We have more than 3,600 people working across Australia and North America, as well as more than 5,000 subcontractors through the delivery of major projects.
 We foster an engaged and diverse workforce that prides itself on making a significant and lasting contribution to the cities and communities in which we operate.

-We also continuously challenge ourselves in how we respond to social and environmental issues-and we invest in 21 assets in operation major infrastructure projects in development 9.7M customers globally e total workforce3 trips daily across our roads 1996 listed on the ASX both to create social inclusion and manage our environmental impacts.
+We also continuously challenge ourselves in how we respond to social and environmental issues-and we invest in trips daily across our roads listed on the ASX both to create social inclusion and manage our environmental impacts.
 Our Social Licence Framework helps us identify the initiatives, investments and partnerships that will have the greatest social, economic and environmental benefits for the regions we operate in (read more on page 43).